While SaaS can be a complex landscape for marketers to navigate, we have put together a roundup of 20 go-to SaaS marketing ideas.

 People are purchasing a service and for that, the price is one of the most important factors that need to be considered.
-Pricing must be clear, up front and must include a complete list of components for customers to know exactly what to expect.
+Pricing must be clear, upfront, and must include a complete list of components for customers to know exactly what to expect.

 Customers shouldn’t have to conduct calculations or scroll back and forth to decide on a package.
-Plan out multiple options, but not too many as to confuse the customer, and display them in a table to make it easy to decide.
+Plan out multiple options, but not too many as to confuse the customer, and display them on a table to make it easy to decide.

 - Be clear about pricing options

 - Organize pricing in a table

 Zapier provides an extremely straightforward pricing model displayed with perfection.
 The first table includes prices, main features, and details of who it is for.
 Once users scroll down a detailed list of features is also available.